oracle-samples/oltrain/content/posts/vbox/post-15/index.md

 showDate: true
 ---

-{{< youtube id="_qL67dJVOqY" title="Modify Virtual Machine Properties with VBoxManage" >}}
+{{< youtube id="8yjR6QQD84M" title="Modify Virtual Machine Properties with VBoxManage" >}}

 ## Details

 This video demonstrates how to use VBoxManage to modify properties of a virtual machine(VM) on an Oracle Linux system.
+VBoxManage is the command-line interface to Oracle VirtualBox.
+Learn how to write the VBoxManage showvminfo command that displays all of the virtual machines properties like CPU count, memory, VNIC and more.
+Then learn to modify those properties with the VBoxManage modifyvm command.
+Modifyvm only works on registered virtual machines that are not currently running.